 Indus river system

-Indus river system tributaries can be classified into minor and major tributaries for the sake of understanding based on the river size, So lets cover them one by one.
+Indus river system tributaries can be classified into minor and major tributaries for understanding based on the river size, So let’s cover them one by one.

 Minor tributaries of river Indus in the Jammu and Kashmir are